The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Introduction

-These objects, known as type Ibn supernovae (SNe Ibn) as they are hydrogen-deficient but their optical spectra contain narrow helium emission lines ($\sim$ 1000 km/s FWHM) from unshocked CSM \citep{GalYam2017,Modjaz_2019}, make up 1$\%$ (by local volumetric rate) of the Core Collapse Supernova (CCSN) population \citep{Pastorello_2008}.
+These objects, known as type Ibn supernovae (SNe Ibn) as they are hydrogen-deficient but their optical spectra contain narrow helium emission lines ($\sim$ 1000 km/s FWHM \citep{Hosseinzadeh_2017}) from unshocked CSM \citep{GalYam2017,Modjaz_2019}, make up 1$\%$ (by local volumetric rate) of the Core Collapse Supernova (CCSN) population \citep{Perley_2020}.
 It has been somewhat difficult to observationally constrain this class of objects due to their relative scarcity.
-SNe Ibn are characterized by fast-declining (relative to any other supernova subtype) lightcurves \citep{Moriya_2016,Hosseinzadeh_2017,Khakpash}, with the fast decline of $>>$ 0.01 mag/day driven by changes in the shock emission mechanism from radiatively cooling to adiabatic.
+SNe Ibn are characterized by fast-declining (relative to any other supernova subtype) lightcurves \citep{Moriya_2016,Hosseinzadeh_2017,Khakpash}, with the $\sim$ 0.1 mag/day decay in the first month post-explosion driven by changes in the shock emission mechanism from radiatively cooling to adiabatic.
 This occurs in SNe Ibn due to the high shock velocities (which lower the CSM densities by quickly propagating to large radii and allowing for a faster cooling transition) characteristic of the subtype \citep{Maeda_2022}.
-By definition, all SNe Ibn interact with some type of helium-rich CSM, but optical spectral diversity in line-width and shape (i.e., P Cygni profiles vs. broad $\sim 10000$ km/s lines) may suggest different progenitors or viewing-angle effects \citep{Shivvers_2017,Hosseinzadeh_2017}.
+By definition, all SNe Ibn interact with some type of helium-rich CSM, but optical spectral diversity in line-width and shape (i.e., P Cygni profiles vs. solely narrow emission lines) may suggest different optical depths or viewing-angle effects \citep{Shivvers_2017,Hosseinzadeh_2017}.
 Viewing-angle effects would imply that there are large deviations from spherical symmetry in the explosion/CSM itself.
-Some SNe Ibn show narrow-line emission (order 100--1000 km/s speed), which persists in the spectra and is indicative of continued interaction into the nebular phase $\sim$ 200--300 days post-explosion \citep{Foley_2006jc,smith08}.
+Some SNe Ibn show narrow-line emission (order 1000 km/s speed) that persists out to late times and is indicative of continued interaction into the nebular phase $\sim$ 200--300 days post-explosion \citep{Foley_2006jc,smith08}.
 Others, such as the target we analyze in this paper, evolve to look more like a classical stripped-envelope SN at later phases, potentially due to a less extended helium shell of CSM \citep{Dong_2024}.
 Given the diversity within the subclass, it is possible that there are intrinsic differences between these explosions/their progenitors.
 This implies that they should not be grouped as one subclass, or that the mass-loss mechanism can act on varying timescales.
 The time frame over which the intensive mass-loss occurs ($>10^{-3} M_{\odot}\, \rm yr^{-1}$ as has been seen in all SNe Ibn for which a mass-loss rate was measured \citep{Pellegrino_2024}) is much shorter (on the order of years) than in hydrogen-rich interacting objects, where the mass loss can occur for hundreds of years \citep{Smith_2005ip}.
 There are various possibilities for these short-lived mass loss episodes of SNe Ibn, such as mass ejections due to pulsational instabilities near core collapse \citep{Woosley_2017}, or mass loss due to unstable mass transfer during inspiral in a binary system on the way to a merger-driven explosion \citep{Wu_2022,Tsuna_2024,Schroder_2020}.